icing/mod_md/README.md

 # How to Use Other Certificates

 Since version v2.0.4 you can define Managed Domains for certificates that come from somewhere else.
 Before, you either configured `mod_ssl` or you had Let's Encrypt certificates via `mod_md`.
 Now you can mix.
-If you have a configruation like:
+If you have a configuration like:

 ```
 <VirtualHost *:443>